siddharthshenoy/ASAR/README.md

 _________________________________________________________________________________
 ![image](https://user-images.githubusercontent.com/56694590/120534899-fd60fa00-c3ff-11eb-96d4-614e135b87a0.png)
 _________________________________________________________________________________
+#### The accuracy isnt that great at all cause the dataset wasnt a very good dataset as the complaints werent equally distributed as a rsult convergence coudnt be    #### reached properly for many complaints

 All this brought me to the conclusion of which algo or model was best suited for my dataset

 ## The next step